Non-small-cell lung cancer

-Non-small-cell lung cancer (NSCLC), or non-small-cell lung carcinoma, is any type of epithelial lung cancer other than small-cell lung cancer (SCLC).
-NSCLC accounts for about 85% of all lung cancers.
-As a class, NSCLCs are relatively insensitive to chemotherapy, compared to small-cell carcinoma.
+Non-small-cell lung cancer (NSCLC), or non-small-cell lung carcinoma, is a type of epithelial lung cancer other than small-cell lung cancer (SCLC).
+Non-small-cell lung cancer accounts for about 85% of all lung cancers.
+As a class, non-small-cell lung cancers are relatively insensitive to chemotherapy, compared to small-cell carcinoma.
 When possible, they are primarily treated by surgical resection with curative intent, although chemotherapy has been used increasingly both preoperatively (neoadjuvant chemotherapy) and postoperatively (adjuvant chemotherapy).